bambooforest/life_of_p/README.md

 (Clements and Rialland 2008).
-(Similar observations about cross-linguistically frequently segments missing in certain world areas, which were perhaps lost at some point in the past and this loss then inherented by daughter languages and dialects, is reported by Moran, Lester, and Grossman (2021)).
+(Similar observations about cross-linguistically frequently segments missing in certain world areas, which were perhaps lost at some point in the past and this loss then inherited by daughter languages and dialects, is reported by Moran, Lester, and Grossman (2021)).

 So of the languages that lack /p/, how many also lack /b/?